whtamadman/Senior-Design-Fly-Gantry-Drexel-2026/README.md

 ## Project Overview

 This is a comprehensive automated system for real-time behavioral tracking and visual stimulus control in fly experiments.
-The system integrates multi-camera vision, motion control, projection mapping, and data collection into a unified C++ application designed for high-speed, coordinated control of experimental apparatus.
+The system integrates dual-camera vision, motion control, projection mapping, and data collection into a unified C++ application designed for high-speed, coordinated control of experimental apparatus.

 ## Purpose

 The fly gantry system enables researchers to:
-- Track fly position and orientation in real-time using multi-camera setup
+- Track fly position and orientation in real-time using dual-camera setup
 - Deliver precisely-timed visual stimuli via DLP projector
 - Control motion platform (Zaber gantry) for targeted stimulus delivery
 - Collect comprehensive experimental data in an organized, structured format